 Software and UI

-Coming to the software part, the TV runs on an age-old 4.4 KitKat.
+Coming to the software part, the TV runs on an age-old Android 4.4 KitKat.
 At a time when other players are providing with the latest Android versions, this one is still stuck with soon-to-be-obsolete KitKat.
-That said, the is quite basic.
+That said, the UI is quite basic.
 Whenever you turn on your TV, you will land on a page that shows Browser, Media Center and Application Mall.
 At the left side of the screen, one can see different outputs like AV, HDMI, VGA etc. when you swipe right from the remote, it will take you to the applications section, while the left swipe will take you to the main TV screen.

 It is must to admit here, is the user interface is quite slow.
-It is marred by a noticeable load time and coupled this with air remote, which further makes it difficult to operate sometimes.
+It is marred by a noticeable App load time and coupled this with air remote, which further makes it difficult to operate sometimes.
 We felt that the TV is not receiving a proper signal from the air remote, which is causing the inconsistency issue.
 However, it played videos pretty smoothly from USB pen-drives and it has an inbuilt file browser, which makes it easier to navigate while looking for the videos or photos from external drives.